Ph668-bit/DARK-KNIGHT/README.md

 ## 🔥 Introduction

-**DARK-KNIGHT** is a multipurpose WhatsApp bot developed by [King Haki](https://haki.us.kg), designed to automate and enhance your WhatsApp experience.
+**DARK-KNIGHT** is a multipurpose WhatsApp bot developed by [DARK-KNIGHT](https://haki.us.kg), designed to automate and enhance your WhatsApp experience.
 It includes features like media downloads, group management, and more.

 ## 📸 Preview